-- No funding shall be awarded for EVSE mandated under federal, state, or local requirements (such as EVSE that is required to obtain a land use permit or is required per the building energy code).
-If a project includes mandated EVSE, funding may be awarded for any EVSE that exceeds the mandate. \ - No applicant shall receive incentives for charging ports that exceeds the number of parking spaces at the site. - No funding shall be awarded for replacement of existing EVSE where the EVSE manufacturer and/or installation warranties are active. - No applicant shall be awarded funding for projects where EVSE construction has substantially begun prior to application approval.
+- No funding shall be awarded for EVSE (Electric Vehicle Supply Equipment) mandated under federal, state, or local requirements (such as EVSE that is required to obtain a land use permit or is required per the building energy code).
+If a project includes mandated EVSE, funding may be awarded for any EVSE that exceeds the mandate. - No applicant shall receive incentives for charging ports that exceeds the number of parking spaces at the site. - No funding shall be awarded for replacement of existing EVSE where the EVSE manufacturer and/or installation warranties are active. - No applicant shall be awarded funding to cover costs of construction completed prior to application approval.

-\Projects that include mandated EVSE must provide separate estimates for the portion of the project required by code and the marginal cost of the additional EVSE.
+Projects that include mandated EVSE must provide separate estimates for the portion of the project required by code and the marginal cost of the additional EVSE.